justinb91011/NLP-Projects/README.md

 ### 4. [`hmm-pos-tagger`](./hmm-pos-tagger)
 **Part-of-Speech Tagging with Hidden Markov Models**

-Words wear many hats - "run" can be a verb or a noun depending on context.
 This project builds a part-of-speech tagger using Hidden Markov Models, learning patterns from labeled data and using the Viterbi algorithm to make smart predictions about ambiguous words.

 **Key Features:**
 - HMM training on real linguistic data